-A positive family climate in adolescence is linked to marriage quality in adulthoodJanuary 31st, 2013 in Psychology & Psychiatry /
+A positive family climate in adolescence is linked to marriage quality in adulthoodJanuary 31, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Experiencing a positive family climate as a teenager may be connected to your relationships later in life, according to new research published in Psychological Science, a journal of the Association for Psychological Science.

 While research has demonstrated long-term effects of aggression and divorce across generations, the impact of a positive family climate has received less attention.
 Psychological scientist Robert Ackerman of the University of Texas at Dallas and colleagues wanted to examine whether positive interpersonal behaviors in families might also have long-lasting associations with future relationships.

 The researchers examined longitudinal data from individuals participating in the Iowa Youth and Families Project.
 Family interactions were assessed when the participants were in 7th grade.
 The interactions were coded for five indicators of positive engagement: listener responsiveness, assertiveness, prosocial behavior, effective communication, and warmth-support.

 Participants who showed and experienced more positive engagement in their families showed more positive engagement in their marriages 17 years later.
 Interestingly, their spouses also showed more positive engagement.
 Participants who came from families that expressed more positive engagement also expressed less hostility toward their spouses, and their spouses displayed less hostile behavior toward them.

 Greater levels of positive engagement at the family level in adolescence also predicted more relationship satisfaction for both partners.